caltechlibrary/pubarchiver/scripts/README.md

-Scripts fro microarchiver
+Scripts for pubarchiver
 =========================

-These are the Bash scripts we use for running `microarchiver` at the Caltech Library.
+These are the Bash scripts we use for running `pubarchiver` at the Caltech Library.

 On our servers, the scripts are invoked using crontab entries based on the text in the file [`crontab.template`](crontab.template).
 (The values listed as `CHANGEME` need to be adjusted for the specific computer installation being used.)